-The attorneys with the Law Office of Bryan Fagan, PLLC are huge proponents of mediation.
-For those of you reading this blog who don’t know what mediation is, it is a process where you, your opposing party and your attorneys work with a third party (usually a family lawattorney) to negotiate and settle your case prior to a trial.
-Any issue that you and your opposing party have not yet been able to settle upon will be negotiated in mediation.
+The attorneys with the Law Office of Bryan Fagan, PLLC, are huge proponents of mediation.
+For those of you reading this blog who don’t know what mediation is, it is a process where you, your opposing party, and your attorneys work with a third party (usually a family law attorney attorneyattorney) to negotiate and settle your case before a trial.
+In mediation, any issue that you and your opposing party have not yet agreed upon will be dealt with.

-The mediator will act like a ping pong ball- bouncing back and forth in between the room where you and your attorney are, and the room where your opposing party and their attorney are.
+The mediator will act like a ping pong ball- bouncing back and forth between the room where you and your attorney are, and your opposing party and their attorney are.
 Settlement proposals will be communicated.

-A mediator can help to point out flaws in your logic or your opponent’s logic and can prepare each side for how a judge is likely to rule on any issue that is being negotiated upon.
+A mediator can help to point out flaws in your or your opponent’s logic and prepare each side for how a judge is likely to rule on any issue being negotiated upon.
 This allows both sides to understand the strengths and weaknesses of their respective cases.

 What ends up happening most of the time is that you and the opposing party begin to understand that you are less likely to receive the outcomes you want in a trial than you would negotiate with one another.

 Your settlement may not be exactly what you want, but it is at least something that you know will work for each side.
-In a trial, there is no telling how a judge will rule and it is anyone’s guess as to how the ruling will affect each side.
+There is no telling how a judge will rule in a trial, and it is anyone’s guess as to how the ruling will affect each side.

 Does mediation benefit you if child support is at issue?

 What if the issue that you and your opposing party cannot agree upon is child support?
-Child Support is a subject that is a much discussed and debated topic- no matter if you are the parent who pays or receives the support.
-Seemingly everyone who is involved in a family law case that I have come into contact with has an opinion on child support.
+Child Support is a subject that is a much-discussed and debated topic- no matter if you are the parent who pays or receives the support.
+Seemingly everyone involved in a family law case that I have come into contact with has an opinion on child support.

 Your family is not the same as my family (or your neighbor’s across the street)

-It goes without saying that no two families are created equal.
+No two families are created equal.
 You may have three kids, while my wife and I have two.
-You all may live a different sort of lifestyle than my family does, and do it in a different part of our community.
+You all may live a different lifestyle than my family does and do it in another part of our community.
 The point is that it would be silly to assume that what would work for my family in a child support case would work just the same for your family.

-However, that is exactly where you and your family may find yourselves if you are unable to settle your child support disputes outside of the courtroom.
-The Texas Family Code contains guidelines for the payment of child support which breaks down child support as a percentage of the obligor (paying) parent’s net monthly income.
+However, that is precisely where you and your family may find yourself if you cannot settle your child support disputes outside of the courtroom.
+The Texas Family Code contains guidelines for child support payment, which breaks down child support as a percentage of the obligor (paying) parent’s net monthly income.

-It is a simple calculation not taking into account the fact that all of the obligor spouse’s net income sources need to be considered.
+It is a simple calculation not because all of the obligor spouse’s net income sources need to be considered.
 It is thought that this manner of calculating support applies the best to the most amount of people in our state.

-If you have a child with special needs or are yourself someone who is disabled you may find that these strict percentages do not work well for your family.
+If you have a child with special needs or are yourself disabled, you may find that these strict percentages do not work well for your family.

-While a judge will surely want to act in your child’s best interests, there is no guarantee as to how he or she would rule on the subject of child support.
-Once you and your opponent have presented your cases the judge will make a ruling that can impact your family for years to come.
+While a judge will surely want to act in your child’s best interests, there is no guarantee as to how they would rule on the subject of child support.
+Once you and your opponent have presented your cases, the judge will make a ruling that can impact your family for years to come.

-In order to avoid putting yourself and your family in a position where a judge is going to have the final word regarding child support, you can choose to engage in the mediation process and attempt to settle your dispute outside of the courtroom.
+To avoid putting yourself and your family in a position where a judge will have the final word regarding child support, you can choose to engage in the mediation process and attempt to settle your dispute outside of the courtroom.

 Nobody knows your child and your family better than you and your child’s other parent.
-You all are able to calculate more accurately the child support needs of your family than a judge would be able to.
-Factors like you or the other parent’s ability to pay support, the actual amount of time each of you spends with your child as well as the needs of your child all play into the calculation and negotiation.
+You all can calculate more accurately the child support needs of your family than a judge would be able to.
+Factors like you or the other parent’s ability to pay support, the actual amount of time each of you spends with your child, and the needs of your child all play into the calculation and negotiation.

 What does child support cover?

 An age-old debate among family law case participants is what child support covers and what it does not cover.
-The law is silent on this subject and we are told that the proven needs of the child are supposed to be considered when determining a child support obligation.
+The law is silent on this subject, and we are told that the child's proven needs are supposed to be considered when determining a child support obligation.

-In mediation, you and your opposing party have an opportunity to mutually agree to what child support covers and what it does not.
-This is important if in the future you decide to enroll your child in an extracurricular activity of some sort that has extra costs associated with their participation.
+In mediation, you and your opposing party have an opportunity to mutually agree on what child support covers and what it does not.
+This is important if, in the future, you decide to enroll your child in an extracurricular activity of some sort that has extra costs associated with their participation.

 You can decide if extracurriculars are covered by child support.
-If your intention is that they should be, perhaps you and your opposing parent will negotiate a higher than guidelines level of support.
-You may have to pay more on a monthly basis, for example, but any discussion down the line of your needing to pay extra for the activity will be curtailed due to your having decided the issue in mediation.
+If you intend that they should be, perhaps you and your opposing parent will negotiate a higher than guidelines level of support.
+You may have to pay more every month, for example.
+Still, any discussion down the line of your needing to pay extra for the activity will be curtailed due to your having decided the issue in mediation.

 What exactly are your respective incomes?

-Seeing the income of the other parent in mediation will allow you a preview of what you can expect to see in a trial.
-If there is a dispute over whether or not a particular source of income should count in the child support calculation, the mediator can voice their opinion and attempt to play the tiebreaker.
+Seeing the other parent's income in mediation will allow you a preview of what you can expect to see in a trial.
+Suppose there is a dispute over whether or not a particular source of income should count in the child support calculation.
+In that case, the mediator can voice their opinion and attempt to play the tiebreaker.

 Can you agree to no child support being paid in mediation?